aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 Run `molecule converge -s eos_cli_config_gen` from the path `ansible_collections/arista/avd/` to execute the molecule tests locally and generate the new expected configuration and documentation for newly added test-cases.

+### Update Documentation

+If the proposed feature requires any changes to the documentation, make sure to update it accordingly.
+If there are any breaking changes introduced, document them in the porting guide.

 ### Run Pre-commit Checks

 Run all pre-commit checks `pre-commit run --all` to ensure that all files added or modified are correctly following the coding standards and formatting rules.